offthedial/site/src/pages/idtga/rules.md

 - Players must start their matches within `5` minutes of the round.
   - If the match has not started yet, the first game is automatically awarded to the team that's waiting.
   - For each additional `5` minutes that the match still hasn't started, an additional game will be awarded.
-  - Please call a moderator in smash.gg when this occurs so the game may be awarded to your team.
+  - Please call a moderator in start.gg when this occurs so the game may be awarded to your team.
 - There is a `5-minute` break before finals commence.

 ## DC's Redo Decision Rules